 Students may withdraw from school until the last day of regular classes.
 However, the deadline for withdrawing without academic penalty is the last day to drop full semester courses.
 After this deadline, instructors assign a “W” or “WF” in each course.
-If a student withdraws between the end of the fourth week and the end of the tenth week, a grade of “W” appears on the transcript by each of the courses in which the student was enrolled.
+If a student withdraws between the end of the fourth week and the end of the twelfth week, a grade of “W” appears on the transcript by each of the courses in which the student was enrolled.
 Check the Schedule of Classes or with the Registrar’s Office for exact dates.

 A student who withdraws from all courses during a semester may re-enroll for the following semester without submitting an application for readmission to the Admission Office.